ezat-r/bug-tracker/ReadMe.md

 1. Navigation:
     1. Click on all main navigation buttons i.e. 'Home', 'Create New', 'Analytics' etc. Verify that each button takes you to the correct page.
-    2. Click onto the 'Bug Tracker' brand name in the top-left of each page and verify that it takes you to the 'Recipes' page.
+    2. Click onto the 'Bug Tracker' brand name in the top-left of each page and verify that it takes you to the 'Issues' page.

 2. Forms testing:
     1. Go to the "Create New Issue" page.